Nettles Medicine

 The ancient use of nettles as a healing herb stretches back through many traditional systems of medicine.
 Herbalists, shamans, and healers across Europe, Asia, and Indigenous cultures used nettles to treat a wide range of ailments, such as:

-• Blood purification & detoxification: Nettles were seen as a natural blood cleanser.
+• Blood Purification & Detoxification: Nettles were seen as a natural blood cleanser.
 Herbalists often prescribed nettle teas to help cleanse toxins from the body and improve circulation.
 This practice aligns with the plant's natural diuretic properties, which help flush out waste.

-• Skin healing: Nettles were used to treat skin conditions like eczema, rashes, and even wound healing.
+• Skin Healing: Nettles were used to treat skin conditions like eczema, rashes, and even wound healing.
 Poultices made from crushed nettles would be applied to the skin to reduce inflammation and promote healing.

 Nettles as a Tonic for Rejuvenation